Skip to content

 target_type string Type of the called service

-target_organization string Organization where the reporting space of the called service is located
+target_organization string Organization to which the workspace reporting the called service belongs

 target_status string Status of the called service, ok/error

-target_start int Start time of the called service span (when the service call occurred), in microseconds
+target_start int Start time of the called service's Span (time the service call occurred), microsecond timestamp

-target_duration int Aggregated duration of the called service span within each minute, unit: microseconds
+target_duration int Sum of called service Span durations per minute, unit: microseconds

-unique_id string Unique ID generated only by the names of the calling service and the called service
+unique_id string Unique ID generated only from the calling service name and the called service name

-unique_id_env_version int Unique ID generated to distinguish the calling service, environment, version, and the called service, environment, version
+unique_id_env_version int Unique ID generated by distinguishing calling service, environment, version and called service, environment, version

-error_count int Number of failed calls within each minute
+error_count int Number of failed calls per minute

-For service call relationships and service call-level metrics, you can use the following DQL to query relationships between services:
+For service call relationships and service call level Metrics, you can use the following DQL to query the relationships between services:

 TSM::`*`:(first(source_service) as source_service,